Dorothy Parvaz: Education

 Parvaz obtained her undergraduate degree in English literature from the University of British Columbia.
 She subsequently obtained a master's degree in journalism from the University of Arizona.

 She has been the recipient of journalism fellowships at Harvard and Cambridge.

 Career

 After obtaining her degree from the University of British Columbia, Parvaz worked for the English language edition of the Asahi Shimbun in Japan.

 Following her sojourn in Japan, Parvaz obtained her master's degree in journalism from the University of Arizona.
 She moved to Seattle in 1999, where she worked first for The Seattle Times, then as a columnist, feature writer, and ultimately editorial board member for the Seattle Post-Intelligencer.
 After the latter ceased to exist as a print newspaper, and following her journalism fellowships, she accepted employment with Al Jazeera, for whom she reported on the 2011 Japanese earthquake and tsunami.

-Parvaz is now the global politics reporter at ThinkProgress.
+Parvaz works at NPR, where she focuses on international news.
 She is based in Washington, D.C.